Church of England Redress Scheme

 • The Scheme includes abuse that took place outside the UK.

-• There will be a cut off point for applications to be made.
+• There will be a time limit for applications to be made.
 The Scheme will run for 5 years from when it starts, though this may be extended.

 • There are no requirements for the abuse to have been reported to the police, the local authority or the church, and no conviction is needed.

-• In addition to the Church of England committing to contribute £150m to the Scheme, other organisations that are within the Church and different church bodies will also contribute.
+• In addition to the Church of England committing to contribute £150m to the Scheme, other organisations that are within the Church and different church bodies are also expected to contribute.

 When will the Scheme Start?